airpartners/hepa-summer23/data_guide.md

 #### Suffix

-In addition to the IDs, the following suffixes are used:
+In addition to the IDs, the following suffixes may be used:

 a. `_indoor`: Indoor sensor
 b. `_outdoor`: Outdoor sensor
 c. `_sham`: Sham HEPA purifier deployment
 d. `_hepa`: True HEPA purifier deployment
+e. `_before`: Before a HEPA purifier is deployed
+f. `_after` After a HEPA purifier is deployed